-- 4.76 A claimant must be screened initially for risk of poor recovery within three business days of lodgement of their claim.
+- 4.78 A claimant must be screened initially for risk of poor recovery within three business days of lodgement of their claim.
 This must include direct contact with the claimant where available and consideration of recent information by the treating doctor.
-The outcome of this screening must be recorded on the claimant's file. - 4.77 Where a claimant is identified to be at or above a medium risk of poor recovery, the insurer must take action to support the claimant through to the appropriate internal claims management stream.
+The outcome of this screening must be recorded on the claimant's file. - 4.79 Where a claimant is identified to be at or above a medium risk of poor recovery, the insurer must take action to support the claimant through to the appropriate internal claims management stream.
 The insurer should follow their internal processes and procedures for a comprehensive assessment to determine the relevant course of treatment.
-The outcome of this assessment must be integrated into the claimant's recovery plan. - 4.78 The insurer should regularly engage with the claimant and stakeholders involved to review progress and continue to assess risk of poor recovery.
-The outcome must be recorded on the claimants file and integrated into the recovery plan. - 4.79 Insurers must contact a claimant directly to deal with the claimant's claim, regardless of whether the claimant is legally represented.
-However, an insurer is not to contact a legally represented claimant in regards to a dispute unless the Act or Guidelines authorises that contact.
+The outcome of this assessment must be integrated into the claimant's recovery plan. - 4.80 The insurer should regularly engage with the claimant and stakeholders involved to review progress and continue to assess risk of poor recovery.
+The outcome must be recorded on the claimants file and integrated into the recovery plan.